HuuugeGames/win-py-spawner/README.md

     foo.py             # the script
     $ cp win-py-spawner.exe foo.exe
     $ ./foo.exe          # loads python runtime and executes foo.py directly withing sheband/usr/bin env etc.

+If you suspect that exe is an compiled win-py-spawner, you can use only-and-only one option "--win-py-spawner-help" that shows this readme file contents.

 ## Why